alphagov/government-service-design-manual/README.md

 This application should run fine on Heroku.
 You will need to have [set yourself up with a Heroku account and the command-line tools](https://devcenter.heroku.com/articles/quickstart).
 Then create an application on Heroku.

 ```
-> heroku create
+> heroku create <app-name>
 ```

 Make your change locally, commit and deploy them to Heroku as needed.
+If the code you're deploying is not in master, then you'll need to make sure you specify your local branch to push to master.
+Otherwise it will just deploy your local master (and probably not work as expected).

 ```
 > git push heroku master
 ```

-Then open https://your-application.herokuapp.com/service-manual/ to see your changes.
+Then open https://app-name.herokuapp.com/service-manual/ to see your changes.

 ## YAML page meta data schema